GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius – and a lot of courage – to move in the opposite direction.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *Albert Einstein*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts